menu

 Grizzly Flats is a very small town located in the state of California.
 With a population of 1,093 people and just one neighborhood, Grizzly Flats is the 744th largest community in California.

-Grizzly Flats is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some towns, Grizzly Flats isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Grizzly Flats are a mix of both white- and blue-collar jobs.
 Overall, Grizzly Flats is a town of professionals, sales and office workers, and managers.
 There are especially a lot of people living in Grizzly Flats who work in office and administrative support (19.21%), farm management occupations (12.56%), and business and financial occupations (11.20%).

 Telecommuters are a relatively large percentage of the workforce: 25.89% of people work from home.
 While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-Grizzly Flats is a good choice for families with children because of several factors.
-Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
-The town’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
-Many people own their own single-family homes, providing areas for children to play and stability in the community.
+Because of many things, Grizzly Flats is a great place for families with children to consider.
+First of all, many other families with children live here, making Grizzly Flats a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
+The town’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
+With regard to real estate, Grizzly Flats has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
 Finally, Grizzly Flats’s overall crime rate ranks among the lowest in the country, making it one of the safest places to raise a family.

 The overall education level of Grizzly Flats is somewhat higher than in the average US city of 21.84%: 28.47% of adults 25 and older in the town have at least a bachelor's degree.